Everything You Need to Know about Accessible Signage for Your Parking Facility in 2025

 Published on Parking Industry Insights

-Author: Heath Tse, Manager, Signs and Graphics Production
+Author: Heath Tse, Manager Signs and Graphics Production

 The Regulatory Landscape

 Accessible parking in Canada falls under the jurisdiction of The Accessible Canada Act (Bill C-81).
-Additionally, individual provinces and cities have their accessibility acts, such as the Accessibility for Ontarians with Disabilities Act (AODA) in Ontario and the British Columbia Accessibility Act (Bill M 219) in British Columbia.
+Additionally, individual provinces and cities have accessibility acts, such as the Accessibility for Ontarians with Disabilities Act (AODA) in Ontario and the British Columbia Accessibility Act (Bill M 219) in British Columbia.
 Each region may have specific requirements and guidelines, so it is essential to research and ensure compliance with local regulations to make your parking facility barrier-free.

 • Parking Facility Type: Whether you manage an on-street or off-street operation can influence the regulations governing the number of required accessible signs.
-Under the Accessibility for Ontarians with Disabilities Act, a standard parking space with a minimum width of 2,400 millimeters (mm) needs to display the International Symbol of Accessibility sign, while parking space with a minimum width of 3,400 mm must provide additional signage that identifies the space as “van accessible”.
+Under the AODA, a standard parking space with a minimum width of 7.8 Ft needs to display the International Symbol of Accessibility sign.
+A parking space with a minimum width of 11Ft must provide additional signage identifying the space as “van accessible.”

 • Size of the Parking Facility: The size of your facility dictates the allocation of parking spaces for accessibility, which affects the number of required accessible parking signs.